The Screenwriting Cruise

 Q: What’s the optional mystery track?

-A: “Till Death Do Us Part” unfolds in short beats across the week, woven into dinners and evenings.
+A: “Till Death Do Us Part” unfolds in in short plays and improvs with professional actors across the week, woven into dinners and evenings.
 Guests hunt clues, interrogate suspects, and compete for “Super Sleuth” recognition.
 It never conflicts with writing sessions or port time.
+More Info

 Q: Do I need to be a professional writer?